Viestar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Shell permissions Scripts.
+Shell permissions Scrips.
-1-who_am_i  - Prints the effective username of the current user0-iam_betty - Switches the current user to the user betty.
+1-who_am_i  - Prints the effective username of the current user 0-iam_betty - Switches the current user to the user betty.
+2-groups - Prints all the groups the current user is part of.